 A Brief on PCIe Lanes, Slots, and M.2 Slots

 So as alluded to earlier, to add more M.2 slots to your motherboard, you will need to purchase an M.2 PCIe expansion card.
 These cards require a free PCIe slot on your motherboard and occupy PCIe lanes.
+But first check for how many M.2 Slots do motherboards have.

 It is ok if all this sounds too confusing to you.
 I will break this down for you here.